TheForceEngine/TheForceEngine.github.io/ProgressTracker.md

   - [ ] Remote, Welder.
   - [ ] Dark Troopers.
   - [ ] Bosses (Boba Fett, Phase 3).
-- [x] Probe Droids going "under water" in Anoat City (most likely a sign issue in flyingActorFunc).
+- [x] Probe Droids going "under water" in Anoat City (was a sign issue with desired vertical movement).
 - [ ] Generators.
 - [ ] Escape menu, to support level abort/next level.
 - [ ] Finish cheats - level changing cheats are all that is left.